qiujason/Cell-Automaton-Simulations/doc/DESIGN.md

                                 new rules class and state class.
 Reflection will take care of the rest and instantiate the new simulation models via the name of the class

- * New Types of Grids -
+ * New Types of Grids - new types of grids can be added as simply as deciding on an apt name, writing in the new build2DArray method and then having the intialConfigurationPolicy equal to that in a properties file

  * Additional Functional Buttons - To add a new button, the button would have to be added to each language properties file, the `initializeButton()` method, and have its associated